Chronic Fatigue Syndrome (cont.)

 - Find a local Rheumatologist in your town

-There is no known cure for chronic fatigue syndrome; treatment is based on those therapies that reduce the symptoms.
-In general, patients who are diagnosed within the first 2 years of symptoms respond better to symptomatic treatment than those patients diagnosed after 2 or more years of having the disease.
-Treatments to reduce symptoms are individualized for each patient as no single therapy helps all CFS patients.
+There is no known cure for CFS/SEID chronic fatigue syndrome; treatment is based on those therapies that reduce the symptoms.
+In general, patients who are diagnosed within the first two years of symptoms respond better to symptomatic treatment than those patients diagnosed after two or more years of having the disease.
+Treatments to reduce symptoms are individualized for each patient as no single therapy helps all CFS/SEID patients.

 Acupuncture and fluorescent-light treatments also are claimed to help CFS patients.
 Most of these other therapies have not been well studied by experts who treat CFS.

 Most clinicians agree that patients with CFS need a team approach to their illness.
 The most disruptive symptoms should be addressed first.
 In general, the therapy will be a combination of psychological counseling (to help with the day-to-day burden CFS imposes on the patient's life) and mild guided exercise (a physical therapist might be able to help; care should be taken to not be too strenuous).
 Cognitive-behavioral therapy seems to work well with pediatric-aged patients.